 How will I be taught, and will there be any work outside the class?

 The course is based on a traditional teaching approach, yet it also aims at a high level of student interaction.
-Please note that students are expected to participate in oral classroom activities and do between 1 and 4 hours of homework per week (depending on whether they have studied a classical language before).
+Please note that students are expected to participate in oral classroom activities do roughly 2 hours of homework per week.

 Are there any other costs?
 Is there anything I need to bring?